GoogleChrome/developer.chrome.com/site/en/blog/new-in-devtools-113/index.md

 - An entire CSS declaration (property *and* value) in case the [CSS property is invalid](/docs/devtools/css/issues/#invalid).
 - Just the value in case the CSS property is valid but the value isn't.

-{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/9t11Ndt8GVz1KNFxfiaY.png", alt="Invalid property and invalid property value.", width="800", height="527" %}
+{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/25gZlN9PjK8HosfW1ZGm.png", alt="Invalid property name and invalid property value.", width="800", height="582" %}

 The DevTools team would like to express gratitude to [Yisi](https://chromium.googlesource.com/devtools/devtools-frontend/+/b1e2495635a072b0eb814b0f683bb93b8f8d92e3) for landing this improvement.